PavlidisLab/SFARI-ASD_Gene_Selection/README.md

  ### Notes
  - PubMed counts will yield -1 for outdated gene symbols.
 If so, please replace with the most recent symbol & rerun.
- - pyvcf contains deprecated dependencies. vcfpy was used instead but required a minor modification.
-See /home/kchen/vcfpy/
+ - pyvcf contains deprecated dependencies. vcfpy was used instead but required a minor modification. ln86 from reader.py `if path.endswith(".gz"):` was changed to `if path.endswith(".gz") or path.endswith(".bgz"):`
+ - install all other dependencies with `conda create --name <environment_name> --file requirements.txt`